Bill Skate: Prime Minister of Papua New Guinea

-Skate served as governor of the National Capital District from 1995 to 1997.
-He was prime minister from 1997 to 1999 and resigned after 18 months, fearing that he would lose a challenge.
+Later life

+He was appointed Leader of the Opposition from 1999 to 2001.
 In 2002, his political party the People's National Congress Party (PNC) became a coalition partner in the government of Michael Somare and Skate became Speaker of the National Parliament.
 He was appointed acting governor-general in November 2003, a constitutional requirement when that office falls vacant.
 Pato Kakeraya was scheduled to take up the office on 20 January 2004, but Skate continued to act in the office because of court challenges to Kakeraya's election.

 On 3 March 2004, Skate was suspended as acting governor-general because of allegations that he misappropriated funds during the 1990s.
 He then advised the Prime Minister to appoint a cabinet minister as acting governor-general.
 The following day, however, he was cleared of the financial charges in court, and he became acting governor-general again.
 In May 2004, his party left the coalition when he and other members refused to support a constitutional amendment supported by Somare which would have given the government more time to be immune to no-confidence votes.
 As a result, the PNC became the largest opposition party.

 On 28 May 2004, Skate ceased to be Speaker when the parliament elected a pro-government candidate, Jeffery Nape.
 The office of governor-general was still vacant at that stage, so Nape automatically succeeded Skate as acting governor-general.

 Bill Skate was knighted in January 2005 for services to parliament, becoming Sir William Skate.
+In February 2005, he was expelled from the PNC, after its remaining membership decided to comply with political integrity laws.

-He died in hospital on 3 January 2006, in Brisbane, Australia, where he had been airlifted after suffering a stroke in late December 2005 which was probably an effect of chronic alcoholism.
-He was buried in Port Moresby.
+He died in hospital on 3 January 2006, in Brisbane, Australia, where he had been airlifted after suffering a stroke in late December 2005.
+His body was flown back to Port Moresby, accompanied by his wife Lady Rarua, and son William Jnr Skate.
+He is buried in a graveyard on Independence Hill in Port Moresby.